cristal-smac/ipd/README.md

-# IPD : the Iterated Prisoner's Dilemma
+# The Iterated Prisoner's Dilemma repository

 This repository is a continuation of the old website [http://www.lifl.fr/IPD](https://web.archive.org/web/1998*/www.lifl.fr/ipd) created in 1998 and containing a simulator to carry out various experiments at the iterated prisoner's dilemma (thanks to the Wayback Machine).
 This repository has now been deleted to reappear here.